ULTIMATE

 | Fotos: Oliver Kern (www.okdv.de), Architect: Roger Gerber Please click on images to enlarge them. |

-| The project is funded by an ERC Consolidator Grant from the European Commission, project number 724320. | ![]() |
+| The project was funded by an ERC Consolidator Grant from the European Commission, project number 724320. | ![]() |

 |